Free Airdrop Season 7 is LIVE! Answer fun questions or do simple tasks to earn rewards from the $30K BitDegree prize pool. Participate Now ! 🔥

 It means that, if you want to take your money out of crypto, then you might need to transfer it to another exchange that can do this for you, such as Binance or Coinbase.
 Theoretically, MEXC does have the capability to do this via its P2P portal, but its availability is rather low.

-When I checked this, I found that the only fiat currencies being supported were VND, RUB, and KRW.
-There was no USD, EUR, or GBP option at that moment.
-This is because it will all depend on which parties are actually using the P2P portal, and which ones are open to facilitating such trades.
+When I checked this, I found that the only fiat currencies being supported are EUR, VND, RUB, and KRW.
+This is because it will all depend on which parties are actually using the P2P portal and which ones are open to facilitating such trades.

 Besides that, you can also make a fiat withdrawal via bank transfers (SEPA).
 However, this option is also rather limited as only EUR is supported.